TheSingingKnight/Cyber-Portfolio/01_Defensive_Operations/README.md

 ---

 **Current Status:** Focused on high-stakes operatic contract completion.
-March 2026 is designated for the primary Splunk and Nessus lab deployments to strengthen the "Practical Gap" in defensive operations.
+March 2026 is designated for the Technical Bridge baseline sprint, the primary Splunk and Nessus lab deployments to strengthen the "Practical Gap" in defensive operations.